kennethdean2010/tutorials/HOW-TO-automated-software-deployment/README.md

 - Must be able to remove software.
 - Must be automated (minimal administrator interaction).

-Thankfully, with a little bit of planning, we were able to meet all of these requirements successfully
+Thankfully, with a little bit of planning, we were able to meet all of these requirements successfully.

 ## Prerequisites